crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/user_guides/alert_context.md

 ![Alert Context Example](/img/alert_context.png)

-Whilst some collections already include a context configuration, you must enable the `context` option within your security engine console configuration.
+Whilst some collections already include a context configuration, you must enable the `context` option within your Security Engine console configuration.

 This can be achieved by running: